juanplldev/HomeServer/README.md

 **Start server**

-Go to the server directory
+Navigate to the server directory

 ```bash
   cd api